krishna-waidande/krishna-waidande.github.io/trello.md

 Next day your Boss / Manager ask you about the task you forgot.

 Now you have to complete that task urgently.
-You have to put current task aside and work on the previous task.
+You need to put current task aside and work on the previous task.
 Isn't it a headache?

 Now think if you keep the track of your task would this situation occur?

 Probably not unless you forget to keep the track of your task :)

-In our daily busy schedule.
-It is very difficult to remember all the things we want to do in that particular day so some of us might use the personal diary to keep the track of a task or maintains to-do list in their mobile app.

 #### What if I tell you, I have overcome this problem of tracking the daily tasks.